The Science Behind Hair Drug Testing Analysis

-Although Psychemedics pioneered the commercial use of hair testing for drugs of abuse in 1986, our scientists actually have forty years of practical knowledge, publishing groundbreaking research that hair provided a means to detect drug use in 1979.
-For a drug test using hair analysis a sample of a person’s hair is sent to a laboratory to detect illicit drug use using various scientifically-validated testing methods.
+Although Psychemedics pioneered the commercial use of hair testing for abuse drugs in 1986, our scientists actually have forty years of practical knowledge, publishing groundbreaking research that hair provided a means to detect drug use in 1979.
+For a drug test using hair analysis, a sample of a person’s hair is sent to a laboratory to detect illicit drug use using various scientifically-validated testing methods.
 The two tests used by Psychemedics to analyze hair samples for the presence of drugs of abuse are an FDA-cleared immunoassay test followed by confirmation by mass spectrometry (LC/MS/MS or GC/MS/MS in most instances).

-The Psychemedics hair drug testing analysis has been the choice of the most recognized brands in the Fortune 500, a wide variety and cross section of national and international businesses, some of the largest and most respected law enforcement agencies, and schools across the nation.
+The Psychemedics hair drug testing analysis has been choosing the most recognized brands in the Fortune 500, a wide variety and cross-section of national and international businesses, some of the largest and most respected law enforcement agencies, and schools across the nation.

 - Unwavering confidence in your policy decisions.
 All our drug screens are FDA-cleared.

 - Cheating is virtually impossible.
 A fully observed collection ensures that.